-(WARNING: Story and plot twists discussed in close detail)
+(Warning: Story and plot twists discussed in explicit detail)

 Hayao Miyazaki's Sento Chihiro no kamikakushi (Spirited Away, 2001), about a girl named Chihiro whose parents have been turned into pigs, has been called everything from an anime variation on Charles Dodgson's Alice books to a fantasy treatise on parent-child relations in modern Japan to (as Miyazaki himself put it) a parable on developing maturity in ten-year-old girls.

 It's the most openly dreamlike of Miyazaki's films.
-O, he's done dreams before (Nausicaa with her child Ohmu, Porco's vision of dead pilots filling the sky) but never so sustained, for almost the length of a film.
-His ultrarealistic style-- the characters don't burst into exaggerated cartoon expressions, or deliver asides to the audience (in this he more closely resembles Disney as opposed to Warner Brothers or the Fleischers)-- suits the surreal imagery just fine.
+O, he's done dreams before (Nausicaa and her child Ohmu, Porco's vision of dead pilots filling the sky) but never so sustained, for almost the length of a film.
+His ultrarealistic style-- the characters don't burst into exaggerated cartoon expressions or deliver asides to the audience (in this he more closely resembles Disney as opposed to Warner Brothers or the Fleischers)-- suits the surreal imagery just fine.

-Filipinos often take the menial jobs natives find too low-paying or degrading: cook, waitress, child care, bathroom and home maintenance; they drive, do heavy labor, sign on as sailors.
-Filipinos are looked down upon the way Sen is by the bathhouse staff: as puny, useless, possibly smelly, definitely untrustworthy.
+Filipinos often take the menial jobs natives find too degrading, for unacceptably low pay: cook, waitress, child care, bathroom and home maintenance; they drive, do heavy labor, sign on as sailors.
+Filipinos are looked down on the same way Sen is by the bathhouse staff: as puny, useless, possibly smelly, definitely untrustworthy.

-Somehow the workers prevail-- they learn the language, familiarize themselves with customs, marry and raise their own children; sometimes they manage to lay down roots and thrive on alien soil.
+Somehow the workers prevail-- they learn the language, familiarize themselves with customs, marry and raise their children; sometimes they manage to establish roots and thrive on alien soil.
 Like Sen they win the respect and affection of fellow workers mainly through diligence and endurance, and an unfailingly likable nature; when Sen is cheered by her fellow workers the moment again seems emblematic: Filipinos often inspire this kind of camaraderie, even among foreigners, even on foreign soil.

-I remember asking myself: "Does Miyazaki know any Filipinos?"
-The question seems farfetched, though thousands of Filipinos live in Japan, many illegally, working under-the-table with the unspoken permission of Japanese immigration (for an excellent account of their experiences read Ray Ventura's autobiographical Underground in Japan); met a Filipino animator years ago who claimed to have worked on Miyazaki's My Neighbor Totoro-- he said he had helped animate the great mushroom-cloud tree that sprouts from Totoro's magic seed bundle.
+I kept asking myself: "Does Miyazaki know any Filipinos?"
+The question seems farfetched, though thousands live in Japan, many illegally, working under-the-table with the unspoken permission of Japanese immigration (for an excellent account of their experiences read Ray Ventura's autobiographical Underground in Japan); met a Filipino animator years ago who claimed to have worked on Miyazaki's My Neighbor Totoro-- he said he had helped animate the great mushroom-cloud tree that sprouts from Totoro's magic seed bundle.

 Could Miyazaki be familiar with their plight?
 We may never know for certain.
 Perhaps Miyazaki only wrought better than he knew, his Sen speaking for more than just the Japanese girls he had in mind, his film honoring more lives than he had originally intended.